BubbaHexinator/Blockchain_Wallets/README.md

 # *Module 19*
 ---
-## Welcome to my ReadME file and another hard day of coding!!##
+## Welcome to my ReadME file and welcome to another Successful and long day of coding!!! ##
-## in this readme file you will find a succesful transaction status!#
+# *in this readme file you will find a succesful transaction status!* #
 ![wagie](Images/wagie.png)

 ## **Transaction**